How Indians see diplomatic tensions with Canada – DW – 10/15/2024

 A source of tension

-The row has once again put the spotlight on the Sikh separatist movement, which once threatened to tear India apart and led to the killing of tens of thousands of people in the 1980s and 1990s.
+The row has once again put the spotlight on the Sikh separatist movement in India.

+In the 1980s, during a decadelong insurgency, thousands of people were killed in Punjab.
+New Delhi clamped down on separatist groups to end the conflict.
+In 1984, at least 3,350 Sikhs were killed in a series of anti-Sikh riots in Punjab, New Delhi and elsewhere in India, according to official government figures, though Sikhs put the number far higher.

 Some in India fear a revival of militant Sikh separatism.